GoogleCloudPlatform/podcast/site/content/post/episode-125-open-source-at-google-cloud-platform-with-sarah-novotny/index.md

 MELANIE: We'll take that.

 MARK: So, yeah.
-You're the head of open-source strategy at Google Cloud Platform.
+You're the head of open-source strategy at Google Cloud.
 What does that mean?
 What do you do with your time?
 [CHUCKLING]

 SARAH: So let me tell you a little bit about the how I got here, inside Google.
 Because that leads into the story of what does this group do.
 Because this is a new group.
 So I was hired into Google to embed myself in the Kubernetes community and turn it from being a company-led project to a community-led project.